2023 Tax strategy for Ikano Bank AB (publ) UK Branch

 The Ikano Bank AB (publ) UK Branch (hereafter “the Bank”) offers simple and fair banking and financing to the many people.
-Our offer to consumers includes, retail finance through point of sale loans and revolving credit Storecards, Direct to consumer loans and personal savings accounts.
-The UK Branch also provides customer insight services to retail partners.
+Our offer to consumers includes, retail finance through point of sale loans and revolving credit Storecards, direct to consumer loans and personal savings accounts.

 This tax strategy applies from the date of publication until it is superseded.

 The Bank strives to keep tax risk at a low level.
 The level of acceptable tax risk is assessed on an individual case basis, based on the relevant specific facts, circumstances and our conservative tax risk approach.
 The Bank has processes in place to identify risks, and a framework exists by which to manage and control such risks.